nexageapps/AI/Intermediate/README.md

 **Advanced techniques building on basic concepts**

+From ResNet to BERT.
+From optimization to deployment.
+Master the techniques that power modern AI.

 This folder contains 15 comprehensive lessons covering intermediate AI/ML topics.
 Each lesson builds on the Basic level (B01-B15) and prepares you for Advanced topics.

 Designed for university students and AI learners worldwide.
-The author is currently pursuing a Master of Artificial Intelligence at the University of Auckland.
+Created by a Master of Artificial Intelligence student at the University of Auckland.

 ---